mlai-bonn/SeminarDeepLearning/s07_PracticalMethodology.md

 Often we have lack of *labeled* training data but have plenty of unlabeled data.
 Obviously, pure supervised approach might not give satisfactory results.
 In this case, we could e.g. train an *Autoencoder* model in unsupervised way on the large dataset available, thus extracting useful feature representations.
 The encoder part can then be extended with some additional layers (e.g. a fully-connected layer yielding the output class scores) and further trained on the smaller labeled dataset in supervised manner.

-### The authors mentioned that NN research progresses rapidly and that some of the default algorithms in the book would be replaced by others soon.
+### The authors mentioned that the neural networks research progresses rapidly and that some of the default algorithms in the book would be replaced by others soon.
 Now, after 5 years of publishing this book, can you prove this statement by some examples?
+Are the default optimization techniques mentioned in the book still the same in 2021?

+**Neural Networks**
-For Computer Vision/Topological structure, Graph Neural Networks and Capsule Neural Networks are used nowadays to overcome the limitations of CNN.
-For sequence based input/output, Transformers/AttentionNeuralNetworks (2017), on which BERT and XLNet are based, have been successfully used.
-In addition, Momentum LSTM is a new technique proposed in 2020.
-In general, almost every task proposes its own neural network, optimization and regularization techniques in order to achieve the intended results.
-For this reason, novel neural networks and optimization strategies regularly appear in the research field.
+- For Computer Vision/Topological structure, Graph Neural Networks and Capsule Neural Networks are used nowadays to overcome the limitations of CNN.
+- For sequence based input/output, Transformers/[AttentionNeuralNetworks (2017)](https://arxiv.org/pdf/1706.03762.pdf%EF%BC%89%E6%8F%8F%E8%BF%B0%E4%BA%86%E8%BF%99%E6%A0%B7%E5%81%9A%E7%9A%84%E5%8E%9F%E5%9B%A0%E3%80%82), on which [BERT](https://arxiv.org/abs/1810.04805) and [XLNet](https://arxiv.org/pdf/1906.08237.pdf?fbclid=IwAR2opsB7OshpnUxmOfCfcfx-yehvY5IBcMz-J-KHMYjghktxuMYpIEkHzew) are based, have been successfully used.
+In addition, [Momentum LSTM](https://arxiv.org/pdf/2008.00188.pdf) is a new technique proposed in 2020.

-### What are default optimization techniques mentioned in the book?
-Are they still the same in 2021?
-If not, what algos should we try out first?
+**Optimization Algorithms**

-Basically, the optimization techniques, e.g. SGD with momentum, Adam and batch normalization, are still widely applied nowadays.
+- Basically, the optimization techniques, e.g. SGD with momentum, Adam and batch normalization, are still widely applied nowadays.
 In addition, there is progress to help apply Newton’s method.
+- In general, almost every task proposes its own neural network and its own optimization and regularization techniques to achieve the intended results.
+Therefore, novel neural networks and optimization strategies regularly appear in the research field.

 ### Name some hyperparameters for which overfitting occurs when the value is large and some for which it occurs when the value is small.